GRIDAPPSD/gridappsd-docs/docs/source/developer_resources/CDPSM.rst

 4. Dielectric constant and soil resistivity (Figure 10)

-5. Clock angles for TransformerTankEnd (i.e. move phaseAngleClock from PowerTransformerEnd to TransformerEnd (Figure 6)

-6. Add the Fault.stopDateTime attribute
+5. Add the Fault.stopDateTime attribute

-7. Single-phase asynchronous and synchronous machines.
+6. Single-phase asynchronous and synchronous machines.

 CIM Profile in CIMTool
 ~~~~~~~~~~~~~~~~~~~~~~